Must-See Attractions

 Regal Cinema

 One of Ireland’s oldest cinemas, the Regal Cinema in Youghal reopened its doors in summer 2018 following a year-long renovation.
-The refurbished cinema has 2 screens showing the latest Hollywood movies and old classics on state-of-the-art 4K digital technology.
+The refurbished cinema has 2 screens showing the latest movies and old classics with modern 4K digital technology.
 The stunning cinema also has a luxury mezzanine level in screen one, a multi-purpose space for events and, for a truly unique experience, cinema goers and walk-in guests alike can enjoy a glass of wine in the new Regal Wine Bar & Café.
-Built in 1936, many of the cinemas original architectural features have been meticulously restored and some eye-catching, art deco style touches added throughout making this a wonderfully nostalgic cinema experience.
+Built in 1936, many of the cinemas original architectural features have been meticulously restored and some eye-catching, art deco style touches added throughout making this a wonderfully nostalgic cinema experience and a certain “must see”.

 Youghal Clock Gate Tower

-Visiting Youghal Clock Gate Tower is more than just a tour – it is the story of 700 years of life in Youghal and the impact the Clock Tower had on the lives of so many of its people.
+Visiting the must see Youghal Clock Gate Tower is more than just a tour.
+It is the story of 700 years of life in Youghal and the impact the Clock Tower had on the lives of so many of its people.

 Youghal Clockgate